gardr/sample-project/README.md

-# garðr - the safe way to add third party content to your site
+# Garðr - the safe way to add third party content to your site

 [![Build Status](https://travis-ci.org/gardr/gardr.png)](https://travis-ci.org/gardr/gardr)
 [![NPM](https://nodei.co/npm/gardr.png?stars=true&downloads=true)](https://npmjs.org/package/gardr)

 Garðr is a library for embedding content from external sources such as advertisements or similar third party content.

 Removes the need for friendly iframes support in delivery systems and supports both HTML, Image and Flash based adverts.
+The iframe should be hosted on a different domain to enable security-features in the browser that prevents third party content to insert content or get user info from the parent page. postMessage is used for cross-domain communication.

 # Installation
+We're working on making Garðr a real npm-package you can just require into you project, but for now you have to build from the git repo.

 	$ npm install gardr